thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 allow updates of certificates on a regular basis.
 This enables a deployment model where IoT device utilize end-entity certificates with shorter lifetime making certificate revocation protocols, like OCSP and CRLs, less relevant.
-If TLS connections are long-lived a trigger by the application layer is necessary to perform post-handshake authentication to exchange the newly provisioned certificates.
+If TLS connections are long-lived, a trigger by the application layer is necessary to perform post-handshake authentication to exchange the newly provisioned certificates.
 This will allow both peers to learn about any certificate changes.
 TLS 1.3 provides basic